awilli1186/wee-website/content/generator/config/config.md

 ---code|label:Paths---

 Here you can set the paths for partials, templates, and extensions.
+By default they are at the same level as the site config file.

 ```javascript
 "paths": {